-During the 36-hour aquifer test, Well #19 was pumped at an average rate of 793 gallons per minute (gpm) with an initial pumping rate of 800 gpm and a final pumping rate of 772 gpm with 153.4 feet of drawdown, resulting in a specific capacity of 5.03 gpm/ft.
+During the 36-hour aquifer test, Well #19 was pumped at an average rate of 793 gallons per minute (gpm) with an initial pumping rate of 800 gpm and a final pumping rate of 772 pgm with 153.4 feet of drawdown, resulting in a specific capacity of 5.03 gpm/ft.
 Approximately 24-hours after the pump started, the pumping rate was reduced to 772 gpm to ensure the water level did not reach the pump.
 During the test, the water level dropped approximately 135 feet within the first 12-hours of pumping, then slowly declined and oscillated throughout the remainder of the pumping phase.
-After the pump was shut off, recovery was measured in the pumping well for approximately three hours; during that time, the water level recovered by approximately 86% (Report of Findings: Aquifer Test Results of the Headwaters GCD Monitoring Well No. 19, 2020).
+After the pump was shut off, recovery was measured in the pumping well for approximately three hours; during that time, the water level recovered by approximately 86%.
+(Report of Findings: Aquifer Test Results of the Headwaters GCD Monitoring Well No. 19, 2020).

-Well #19 is completed within the Ellenburger Formation of the Ellenburger-San Saba Aquifer, where the well is screened in the most productive zone within the formation, which is between 615 and 710 feet below ground level, according to the geologists from the Headwater GCD.
+Well #19 is completed within the Ellenburger Formation of the Ellenburger-San Saba Aquifer, where the well is screened in the most productive zone within the formation, which is between 615 and 710 ft. below ground level, according to the geologists from the Headwater GCD.
 Ownership of Well #19 eventually transferred to the City of Kerrville and in 2023, the well produced a total of 89 acre-feet.
 This well is now an active production well for their public water system.

-Groundwater Management Area 9 (GMA9), along with the Headwater GCD, is currently working with Jerry Shi and others, on updating the TWDB Llano Uplift Groundwater Availability Model (LUGAM) to include the Ellenburger-San Saba Aquifer within layer five.
+Groundwater Management Area 9 (GMA9), along with the Headwater GCD, is currently working with Jerry Shi and others, on updating the TWDB Llano Uplift Groundwater Availability Model (LUGAM) to include the Ellenburger-San Saba Aquifer within layer 5.
 This modification to the model will classify the Ellenburger-San Saba Aquifer in Kerr County as relevant.
 During the next round of GMA planning, GMA9 will agree on a Desired Future Condition (DFC) and submit that data to the TWDB.
-Based on the approved DFC, the TWDB will then issue a MAG volume for the inclusion of the next round of regional water planning.
+Based on the approved DFC, the TWDB will then issue a MAG volume for the inclusion of the next round of regional water planning. classifying the Ellenburger San Saba Aquifer in Kerr County as non-relevant, and therefore the Texas Water Development Board (TWDB) has not issued a MAG volume for this aquifer in Kerr County.
+The TWDB Llano Uplift Groundwater Availability Model (LUGAM) (Shi and others, 2017) does include the Ellenburger San Saba as layer 5.